marcduez/graphql-validation-directives/README.md

 ## Writing custom directives

-Here's an example of a custom validation directive that checks whether a string is a valid timezone name.
+Below is an example of a custom validation directive that checks whether a string is a valid timezone name.

 ```ts
 import { makeExecutableSchema } from "@graphql-tools/schema"